Giant Eagle: History

 A Giant Eagle store in Economy, Pennsylvania, which closed in 2021.

 After World War I, three Pittsburgh-area families—the Goldsteins, Porters, and Chaits—built a grocery chain called Eagle Grocery.
-In 1928, Eagle, which at the time had 125 stores, merged with Kroger.
+In 1928, the company, which at the time had 125 stores, merged with Kroger.
 The three families agreed to stay out of the grocery business for at least three years.

 Meanwhile, the Moravitz and Weizenbaum families built their own successful chain of grocery stores named OK Grocery.
 In 1931, OK Grocery merged with Eagle Grocery to form Giant Eagle, which was incorporated two years later.
+The first location opened in 1936.
 Giant Eagle quickly expanded across western Pennsylvania, weathering the Great Depression and World War II.

-Giant Eagle in Stow, Ohio.
-This is the current Giant Eagle prototype, used since the late 1990s, but has the 1980s-era Giant Eagle logo font.
+In 1968, the company acquired a warehouse in Lawrenceville, Pennsylvania formerly owned by Kroger.

 The chain remained based solely in western Pennsylvania until the 1980s, when it bought Youngstown, Ohio-based wholesaler Tamarkin Company, and its Valu-King stores that were converted to the Giant Eagle name.
 The Kent and Ravenna stores were the first to be converted at that time; the Youngstown stores were then converted years later.
+Giant Eagle first started selling gas in 1995 at a store near Youngstown.

-In the 1990s, Giant Eagle reached Cleveland by acquiring the Rini-Rego Stop-n-Shop stores in the area.
-Rini-Rego Stop-n-Shop stores were family owned and operated in the Cleveland area.
-The family operators of Rini-Rego Stop-n-Shop formed a holding company named International Seaway Foods as the main umbrella for Rini-Rego Stop-n-Shop.
-In 1998, Giant Eagle acquired the International Seaway Foods and converted the Rini-Rego Stop-n-Shop stores into Giant Eagle Stores.
-Giant Eagle also purchased or opened other Northeast Ohio stores outside the Stop-n-Shop area, such as the former Apples supermarkets in the nearby Akron area.
+In 1997, it acquired Riser Foods for $403 million.
+It entered the Cleveland market in 1998, with the acquisition of Rini-Rego Stop-n-Shop.
+These stores were converted into Giant Eagle Stores.
+Also in 1998, the company started turning produce in to fertilizer.
+Giant Eagle also purchased other supermarkets in the Akron area.

+Giant Eagle in Stow, Ohio, with the store prototype used since the late 1990s.

 The company entered the Toledo market, opening two stores in 2001 and 2004, both of which eventually closed.
 Giant Eagle emerged as one of the dominant supermarket chains in Northeast Ohio, competing mainly against the New York-based Tops, from which it purchased 18 stores in October 2006.
 The purchases came as Tops exited the Northeast Ohio area.

-Giant Eagle purchased independently owned County Market stores, giving it a store in Somerset, Pennsylvania, a new store in Johnstown, Pennsylvania, and its first Maryland stores: one in Cumberland, one in Hagerstown, and two in Frederick.
+In 2002, Giant Eagle purchased six independently owned County Market stores, giving it a store in Somerset, Pennsylvania, a new store in Johnstown, Pennsylvania, and its first Maryland stores: one in Cumberland, one in Hagerstown, and two in Frederick.
 The Cumberland store closed in December 2003, and the Hagerstown store closed in August 2005.